 Provisions of Iowa law allow foreign pharmacy graduates who have demonstrated an equivalency of education with U.S. pharmacy standards to sit for our licensing exams (NAPLEX & MPJE) to become licensed in Iowa.
-The pertinent statutes and regulations would first require that candidates take and pass the NABP's Foreign Pharmacy Graduate Equivalency Exam (FPGEE) and one of the following:
+Equivalency standards, exams, and certifications are processed through the National Association of Boards of Pharmacy (NABP) Foreign Pharmacy Graduate Examination Committee (FPGEC).

-Foreign pharmacy graduates who are candidates for licensure in Iowa will be required to obtain a minimum of 1500 hours of internship in one or more board-licensed community or hospital pharmacies.
+Foreign pharmacy graduates who are candidates for licensure in Iowa will be required to obtain a minimum of 1,500 hours of internship in one or more board-licensed pharmacies.
 Applicants must register with the Board.
 Internship credit will not be granted until the candidate has been issued an intern registration.
 Applications for registration must be accompanied by their FPGEC.